Ben Lerner: Life and work

-In 2008 Lerner began editing poetry for Critical Quarterly, a British scholarly publication.
+In 2008, Lerner began editing poetry for Critical Quarterly, a British scholarly publication.
 In 2016 he became the first poetry editor at Harper's.
 He has taught at California College of the Arts and the University of Pittsburgh, and in 2010 joined the faculty of the MFA program at Brooklyn College.
+He was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions", which endorses a boycott of Israeli cultural institutions, including publishers and literary festivals.